tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 binder, it computes a PSK binder using its own ticket and forwards the resulting ClientHello.
 Assume the server then validates the PSK binder on the outer ClientHello and chooses connection parameters based on the inner ClientHello.
-A server which then validates information in the outer ClientHello ticket against information in the inner ClientHello, such as the SNI, introduces an oracle that can be used to test the encrypted SNI value of specific ClientHello messages.
+A server which then validates information in ClientHelloOuter ticket against information in ClientHelloInner, such as the SNI, introduces an oracle that can be used to test the encrypted SNI value of specific ClientHello messages.

 ~~~